pablomatiasgomez/backend-test/README.md

 In order to start the App, you should run the main class: `com.wifiesta.restaurant.App` with Java 8.

-Once started, you could access all the services via `http://localhost:8080/wifiesta/*`
+Once started, you could access all the services via `http://localhost:8080/wifiesta/*` If you want to have data generated in order to try it out, you could run the tests first, so that mocked stuff is saved.

 Some examples: